 Based on the simulations, we compute kilonova bolometric lightcurves including conservative estimates for uncertainties in the unknown microphysics associated with the EM modelling.
-For simplicity, we use a two-component model that assumes there are low and high opacity components responsible for ``blue'' and ``red''-coloured components respectively in the lightcurves (e.g., ~\cite{2017Sci...358.1583K,Metzger:2017wot}).
-The blue and red components are the lanthanide-free and lanthanide-rich ejecta, respectively, roughly corresponding to $Y_e\gtrsim 0.25$ and $\lesssim 0.25$ \cite{2012MNRAS.426.1940K, Rosswog:2017sdn}.
+For simplicity, we use a two-component model with a low and high opacity component corresponding to ``blue'' and ``red''-colored parts respectively in the lightcurves (e.g., ~\cite{2017Sci...358.1583K,Metzger:2017wot}).
+The blue (red) components are the lanthanide-free (lanthanide-rich) ejecta with electron fraction $Y_e\gtrsim 0.25$ ($\lesssim 0.25$) \cite{2012MNRAS.426.1940K, Rosswog:2017sdn}.
 We solve for the evolution of the ejecta thermal energy with radiative cooling and radioactive heating \cite{Li:1998bw}.
-For each component, we assume that the ejecta with a total mass of $M_{\rm ej}$ expands homologously with an initial density profile of $\rho \propto r^{-1}$ ($\propto r^{-5}$) for the inner (outer) part, where $r$ is the radius of the expanding ejecta.
+For each component, we assume that the ejecta with a total mass of $M_{\rm ej}$ and radius $r$ expand homologously with an initial density profile of $\rho \propto r^{-1}$ ($\propto r^{-5}$) for the inner (outer) part.
 These two parts are separated by a characteristic velocity $v_{\rm ej}$.
-We further assume a constant opacity with values taken from the range of $0.1$--$1\,{\rm cm^2/g}$ and $5$--$10\,{\rm cm^2/g}$ for the blue and red components respectively ~\cite{2013ApJ...775...18B,Tanaka:2013ana,2018ApJ...852..109T}.
+We further assume a constant opacity with values ranging from $0.1$--$1\,{\rm cm^2/g}$ and $5$--$10\,{\rm cm^2/g}$ for the blue and red components respectively ~\cite{2013ApJ...775...18B,Tanaka:2013ana,2018ApJ...852..109T}.